727800350/note/latex/computer/scheme.md

 and even syntax to Guile, creating a domain-specific language tailored to the task at hand, but based on a robust language design.

-Since the 2.0 release, Guile’s architecture supports compiling any language to its core virtual machine bytecode, and Scheme is just one of the supported languages.
+Since the 2.0 release, Guile's architecture supports compiling any language to its core virtual machine bytecode, and Scheme is just one of the supported languages.
 Other supported languages are